OraOpenSource/language-oracle/PUBLISHING.md

 $ apm login
 Welcome to Atom!

-Before you can publish packages, you'll need an API token.
+Before you can publish packages, you will need an API token.

 Visit your account page on Atom.io https://atom.io/account, copy the token and paste it below when prompted.